Warning letters, 483s, Recalls, Import Alerts, Audit observations

 Warning letter / Centrient India / MARCS-CMS 640196/ 320-23-06/ DECEMBER 07, 2022/ Observation 2

-USFDA Warning letter to Centrient India (Toansa, Punjab FEI 3004497364) in December 2022 cite method for detecting penicillin in the non-beta-lactam buildings is not sensitive, inadequate validation of test procedures and recovery studies.
-Warning letter followed USFDA inspection at Centrient India site in June-July 2022.
+USFDA Warning letter to Centrient India (Toansa, Punjab FEI 3004497364) in December 2022 highlight inadequate contamination control systems and practices – method for detecting beta-lactam residue in the non-beta-lactam buildings is not sensitive, validation of the test method, swab sampling and recovery studies inadequate.

 Failure to ensure test procedures were appropriately validated and established procedures were followed.
 For example, recovery studies were not adequate to demonstrate that the method for betalactam environmental monitoring can recover beta-lactam residue by swab sampling.
 Established procedure for swab collection was not followed.